stautonico/blackhat-simulator/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. If you've changed any code that has docstrings, update the documentation.
 4. Ensure the test suite passes.
 5. Issue that pull request!